Meenaakshi-M/Mock_FinTech_Automation/Readme.md

 1. For all error scenarios, the backend APIs return 400 status code
 2. Based on the email discussion, I have assumed that there is no application specific authorization/authentication
 3. All API calls need API Keys
+4. For API failure scenarios, I'm assuming error messages can be sent either in JSON format or as a string in request body.
+So, I only log the response and not look for specific error messages other than status code

 **External Libraries used**